-Seeking: Sponsorship, videographers, photographers, marketing & social media assistants, PA.
+Seeking: Sponsorship, videographers, photographers, PA’s, marketing & social media assistants.

-We live in a society that often looks up to a select minority (e.g. gurus, famous people, authors, coaches, experts) for the answers to life.
-I contend that notion, because I believe wisdom is all around us, and that despite cultural differences, each and everyone of us has a unique story to tell and a perspective to share about life.
+We live in a society that celebrates and follows a minority of individuals (gurus, famous people, authors, coaches, self-proclaimed experts) for the answers to life.
+However, I believe that wisdom is all around us, and that each and everyone of us has a valuable and meaningful story to share with the world.

-Carrying the belief that we can learn something from everybody we meet, the idea of the TZN World Pilgrimage is to travel across 6 continents with the goal of uncovering and sharing the universal stories and wisdom that unite humanity.
+Carrying the belief that we can learn something from everybody we meet, the idea of The Zen Nomad World Pilgrimage is to adventure 6 continents, uncovering the universal stories and wisdom that unites humanity.

-The aim of the journey is to travel unconventionally using a combination of walking, cycling & hitchhiking.
-The journey will be documented on the go in the form of a video series which will showcase life on the road, alongside the best stories and lessons learned from the people encountered along the way.
+In true nomadic spirit, the aim of the journey is to travel unconventionally using a combination of walking, cycling & hitchhiking.
+The journey will be documented on the go in the form of a video series which will showcase life on the road, alongside some of the most meaningful stories and lessons learned from the spontaneous encounters with people along the way.
 At the end of the journey, the best footage and stories will be used to create a 2-hour documentary and book, both set to be released 1 year after the journey concludes.

-The journey will commence in October 2020, and is estimated to take up to 4 years to complete, taking base every 5 months to rest, write and keep on top of content production.
+The journey will commence in October 2020, and is set to take approximately 4 years to complete, taking base every 5 months to rest, write and keep on top of content production.
 The route is planned as follows, but is subject to change:

 Europe > Middle East > Africa > Asia > Australasia > South America > Central America > North America

 From start to finish, the World Pilgrimage is estimated to take 8 years to complete.
-That’s 3 years of planning and organisation, the 4-year journey, and 1-year post-production of the documentary and book.
-The journey will also be organised and documented on the go, making the post-production period a lot smoother.
+That’s 3 years of pre-planning and organisation, the 4-year journey, and 1-year post-production of the documentary and book.
+Here’s a more detailed breakdown of the timeline of events so far and the plan going forward:

 2012 – 2017: The idea of the World Pilgrimage was formed out on the back of a series of successful smaller expeditions (e.g. Hitchhiking 30,000km’s across North America & Europe).
-50 interviews have already conducted, experienced gained in long-term expedition planning, journalism, production and interviewing.
+50 interviews have already been conducted, as well as a vast amount of experienced gained in planning long-term expeditions, journalism, marketing and media production.

 2017 – 2020: Planning/logistics, pilot test of concept, formation of team, securing sponsorship, organising equipment, marketing, physical and mental preparation, improving production skills, finalising itinerary.

-2020 – 2024: World Pilgrimage commences – real time documentation of the journey in video and written format as the team moves around the world.
+2020 – 2024: World Pilgrimage commences – real time documentation of the journey predominantly in video format, but also written.

 2024 – 2025: Post production and editing of footage and content, followed by the release of completed deliverables: A documentary and book showcasing the journey.

-This is a big journey that requires the assistance of a team of individuals with different skillsets, who also have previous experience with longer-term travel expeditions.
+This is a big journey that requires the assistance of a team of individuals with different skillsets who have prior experience with longer-term travel expeditions.
 The various roles needed for the journey are as follows:

-Production: On the ground videographers, photographers & editors to help capture and edit footage on the move.
+Production: On the ground videographers, photographers & editors to help document the experience on the move.

 Social Media/Marketing: Social media and marketing experts to manage social media channels and market the World Pilgrimage while the team is on the move.

-Post Production: A team of editors to help create the final 2 hour documentary, as well as an editor to help complete the book.
+Post Production: A team of editors to help create the final 2 hour documentary, as well as an editor to help bring the book to life.